-Along the bottom of the chart, you’ll generally see frequencies that a human ear can hear, going from a low frequency of 125 (deeper than a bullfrog) to a high-frequency of 8000 (higher than a cricket)
+Along the bottom of the chart, you’ll generally see frequencies that a human ear can hear, going from a low frequency of 125 (deeper than a bullfrog) to a high frequency of 8000 (higher than a cricket)

 A hearing specialist tests how well you hear frequencies in between and can then plot them on the chart.

 So, for example, if you have high-frequency hearing loss, in order for you to hear a high-frequency sound it may have to be at least 60 dB (which is about the volume of a raised, but not yelling, voice).
-The volume that the sound must reach for you to hear each frequency varies and will be plotted along the chart.
+The volume that the sound must reach for you to hear each frequency varies and will be plotted on the chart.

 Why Measuring Both Volume and Frequency Is So Important

 Now that you know how to read your hearing test, let’s look at what those results might mean for you in the real world.
 High-frequency hearing loss, which is a very common type of loss would make it harder to hear or understand:

 - Women and children who tend to have higher-pitched voices

 - “F”, “H”, “S”

 - Whispers even if volume hearing is good